 During the year, you will find that your children will sometimes be taught by other teachers.
 Absences can happen for several different reasons: the teacher may not be well, or they may be on a training course; they may be having time out of class for monitoring, or for planning, preparation and assessment ('PPA Time').
 In KS1, the teachers covering PPA (planning time) will be continuing with the activities that the teachers would have been doing had they been in the classroom.
 The teachers covering PPA in KS2 will be doing handwriting and spelling.
-In Y6 this will also include some comprehension.
+In the Y4 bulge year group this will also include times tables.